24 Feb 2020

 LUVA Vacation Rentals has a fantastic array of vacation rentals to include condos and single family homes.
-(Look at our inventory and check the calendars, here) Again, people who are sitting on the mainland thinking about their Hawaii vacation are looking at their calendars which include time off during the winter holidays, summer vacation, and spring vacation.
-You will find lodging prices follow those time frames of peak demand.
+Again, people who are sitting on the mainland thinking about their Hawaii vacation are looking at their calendars which include time off during the winter holidays, summer vacation, and spring vacation.
+You will find that prices for Big Island vacation rentals in Hawaii follow those time frames of peak demand.
 You can spend up to 20% less by booking when everyone else is back at home at work and in school.

 The activities such as whale watching boats, ZipLine tours, dolphin swimming, Manta snorkeling and more will fill up quickly and with MORE people during high season.
 If you want to avoid being in the water with a hundred other manta enthusiasts or feel the boat tipping to the side to look at whales, you may choose to time your trip differently, as well.
 Also, some of the tour owners will offer discount pricing to fill their tours in the off season.
 Call the FairWind charter boat in September for afternoon tours that sometimes are 40% off.

 Do you enjoy being along a trail across a caledera in Volcanoes National Park?
 You are more likely to enjoy that experience, plus sitting on a rocking chair in Volcano Lodge and getting dinner reservations during off season.
 You may also get more time to body board and enjoy the surf when you are not fighting for the waves and the real estate on the beach and space in the parking lots with your fellow holiday travelers.
 Go to Kua Bay and soak up the sun and float in tourquoise waters in May and you are almost alone.